-I have a new book co-edited with my friend Brannon Costello coming out from Louisiana State University Press this June, 2021.
+I have a new book co-edited with my friend Brannon Costello just out from Louisiana State University Press.
 You can read more about the collection, The Other 1980s: Reframing Comics’ Crucial Decade, here at the LSU Press website.
 This is the fabulous cover by the amazing Keiler Roberts, with a design by Michelle Neustrom:

 The University Press of Mississippi published my first book, Captain Marvel and the Art of Nostalgia, in December 2016.
 Keiler also did the beautiful cover for this one: